 About De Beers Group

 Established in 1888, De Beers Group is the world’s leading diamond company with expertise in the exploration, mining, marketing and retailing of diamonds.
 Together with its joint venture partners, De Beers Group employs more than 20,000 people across the diamond pipeline and is the world’s largest diamond producer by value, with diamond mining operations in Botswana, Canada, Namibia and South Africa.
-Innovation sits at the heart of De Beers Group’s strategy as it develops a portfolio of offers that span the diamond value chain, including its jewellery houses, De Beers Jewellers and Forevermark, and other pioneering solutions such as diamond sourcing and traceability initiatives Tracr and GemFair.
-De Beers Group also provides leading services and technology to the diamond industry in the form of education and laboratory services and a wide range of diamond sorting, detection and classification technology services.
-De Beers Group is committed to ‘Building Forever,’ a holistic and integrated approach for creating a better future – where safety, human rights and ethical integrity continue to be paramount; where communities thrive and the environment is protected; and where there are equal opportunities for all.
-De Beers Group is a member of the Anglo American plc group.
-For further information, visit www.debeersgroup.com.
+Innovation sits at the heart of De Beers Group’s strategy as it develops a portfolio of offerings spanning the diamond value chain, including its jewellery houses, De Beers Jewellers and Forevermark, along with pioneering solutions such as the diamond sourcing and traceability initiatives Tracr and GemFair.

 FAQs